How Do We Learn to Appreciate Each Other's Differences?

 Understanding differences does take additional time.
 If we have the courage to ask someone from a diverse setting what something means to them, then a perceptual switch begins to emerge.
 A new perception and understanding slowly is founded.
 Any discussion that can assist us to “get out of our heads and into personal belief systems” is a powerful mechanism to learn and integrate diversity into our life.
 These types of experiences and discussions can become catalysts for change and are a must if diversity is to be lived and acted upon.

-Recently a wave of new commercials has appeared on our televisions.
-During this year’s Super Bowl several of the ads had the theme of acceptance for diversity.
-The AirBNB commercial sent a strong and poignant message promoting diversity and tolerance.
+Recently a wave of new commercials has appeared on television.
+During this year’s Super Bowl, several of the ads had the theme of acceptance for diversity.
+The Airbnb commercial sent a strong and poignant message promoting diversity and tolerance.
 Their statement was, “We believe no matter who you are, where you’re from, who you love or who you worship, we all belong.
 The world is more beautiful the more you accept.”

 Apple had a new TV commercial that said it all.
 It aired during the holidays.
 Frankenstein wanted to join in the festive spirit at the town square.
 He placed light bulbs on his electrical leads and began to sing, “There is no place like home for the holidays.”
 It scared some town folks, but a small girl began to sing with Frankenstein.
 Because one little girl had the courage to stretch out of her comfort zone, the entire town began to sing.
 Of course, Frankenstein shed tears of joy.
 The commercial ended with the quote, “Open your hearts to everyone!”